 Innovative programs

-SIGMOBILE is delighted at the significant transformation of its quarterly publication, GetMobile, which is a revamped version of the ACM SIGMOBILE Mobile Computing and Communications Review, (MC2R). and has won a lot of praise from the broad community for improved quality of content and articles.
+SIGMOBILE is delighted at the significant transformation of its quarterly publication, GetMobile, which is a revamped version of the ACM SIGMOBILE Mobile Computing and Communications Review, (MC2R).
+Each issue of GetMobile consists of a set of regular sections curated by a committed group of editors and has won a lot of praise from the broad community for improved quality of content and articles.

 SIGMOBILE has recently launched the SIGMOBILE YouTube channel through which we provide video-recorded talks from our major conferences and workshops.
 This content is publicly available and anyone can now watch the talks from our conferences at their convenience, even if they were not able to attend the conference itself.
 There is clearly a significant following this channel has generated, with more than 21,000 views in 2015, with an average of 3.7 hours of viewing activity daily.
 Many of our viewers seem to be from diverse countries, including Asia, South America, and Africa, thereby allowing us to reach many more constituents than our conferences and workshops currently does.